hopeCAg/Threat-Hunt---Second-Vector/README.md

 The Low-severity "anonymized IP" alert that night shift left in the queue was a full account compromise, not a false positive.
 Entra ID Protection's own model auto-dismissed five of six risk detections on this session as "ai-confirmed safe," leaving only one flagged.
 While the same session, riding a single replayed token that never completed live MFA, reached seven applications, exfiltrated three targeted files, built two Exchange inbox rules, stood up an independent Power Automate flow, and sent a fraudulent banking-details email to a finance colleague.

 The recipient's reply six hours later was automatically intercepted and forwarded out of the tenant by infrastructure the attacker no longer needed to be signed in to operate.
-Conditional Access did not fail to stop this session — it never evaluated it.
+Conditional Access did not fail to stop this session since it was never evaluated.
 The authentication path (token replay, not a fresh interactive logon) sits outside the events CA inspects.
 Session and token lifecycle control is the actual control surface that mattered here.

 ---